Definition of Expense

 Definition of Expenditure

 An expenditure is a payment or disbursement.
-The expenditure may be for the purchase of an asset, a reduction of a liability, a distribution to the owners, or it could be an expense.
-For instance, an expenditure to eliminate a liability is not an expense, while expenditures for advertising, salaries, etc. will likely be recorded immediately as expenses.
+The expenditure may be for the purchase of an asset, a reduction of a liability, a distribution to the owners, or it could be payment in the same accounting period as the amount becomes an expense.

-Here's another example to illustrate the difference between an expense and an expenditure.
+Here is an example to illustrate the difference between an expense and an expenditure.
 A company makes an expenditure of $255,500 to purchase equipment.
-The expenditure occurs on a single day and the equipment is placed in service.
-Assuming the equipment will be used for seven years, under the straight line method of depreciation the cost of the equipment will be reported as depreciation expense of $100 per day for the next 2,555 days (7 years of service with 365 days each year).
+The expenditure occurs on a single day and the equipment is immediately placed in service.
+Assuming the equipment will be used for seven years, the asset's cost could be reported on the income statement as depreciation expense of $100 per day for the next 2,555 days (7 years of use).